 - Never use a cooking range or oven to heat your home.

-- Keep fire in your fireplace by using a glass or metal fire screen large enough to catch sparks and rolling logs.
+- Keep the fire in your fireplace by using a glass or metal fire screen large enough to catch sparks and rolling logs.

 - Have wood and coal stoves, fireplaces, chimneys, and furnaces professionally inspected and cleaned once a year.